rileylarsonpro/MyMDb/README.md

 # MyMDb

 ## Overview
-This project is basically my version of Letterboxd for TV.
-I am going to use Ionic, React/Next.js, and Capacitor.
-To make an App that can log movies and TV shows.
-I understand apps like TV Time and Serializd exist but I think it will be a fun personal project and give me more web experience with mobile first design and mobile app development.
+This project is my version of Letterboxd (my favorite app) with extra features.
+I use Ionic, React/Next.js, and Capacitor.
+To make an App that can log movies and TV shows and make movie lists with extra privacy options.
+The goal is to give me more web experience with react, mobile first design and mobile app development.

 # Domain Driven Design